-Some people choose to not consume dairy in order to follow a vegan diet, which avoid any foods that come from an animal, including milk, cheese, eggs and honey.
-Others may cut dairy out of their diet in order to avoid hormones and antibiotics in conventional milk, as an acne treatment, or when following the popular "Paleo" diet.
+Some other non-vegans (including those who eat meat, poultry and fish) choose to cut dairy out of their diet for other reasons, such as to avoid hormones and antibiotics in conventional milk, as an acne treatment, or when following a so-called "Paleo" diet.

 Lactose intolerance can cause bloating, flatulence, diarrhea and discomfort.